CSC207-2023F-UofT/grade-api/apiDocuments/getGrade.md

 ### API Token is invalid

 **Condition** : The given authorization token doesn't match with the ones that have the access to the utorid.
 Or the authorization token doesn't exist.
-Students need to log in their teach lab account to see the token at https://wwwcgi.teach.cs.toronto.edu/~csc207h/cgi-bin/fall/test/test-cgi.
+See the documentation for signUp for how to get a token.

 **Code** : `401`

 **Content example** :